EtiTheSpirit/Xan-s-NMS-Mods/README.md

 # All mods are open source

-Feel free to edit them as you desire, though be sure to credit me.
+Feel free to edit them as you desire, though be sure to credit me unless I explicitly state that I did not create the mod (e.g. it's an existing mod that I have modded again) in which case I will credit the original owner.